ionos-cloud/ionosctl/docs/commands/k8skubeconfig/get.md

 ---
-description: Get the kubeconfig file for a K8s Cluster
+description: Get the kubeconfig file for a Kubernetes Cluster
 ---

 # Get